mrocklin/blog/_posts/work/2016-02-22-dask-distributed-part-3.md

 Normalize Data
 --------------

-Until now we've only peformed simple calculations on our data, usually grabbing out means.
+Until now we've only performed simple calculations on our data, usually grabbing out means.
 The image of the temperature above looks unsurprising.
 The image is dominated by the facts that land is warmer than oceans and that the equator is warmer than the poles.
 No surprises there.